kevinsawicki/java-timeago/README.md

 This is a Java port of the [jquery-timeago](https://github.com/rmm5t/jquery-timeago) plug-in.
 Please visit the [jquery-timeago](http://rmm5t.github.com/jquery-timeago/) project page to read more about fuzzy timestamps.

+This library is forked from Kevin Sawicki's 'java-timeago' to support more than only one language.
+Feel free to fork it and add your own!

+####Currently in work
+>Deutsch
+>French

 It supports English, Spanish and Italian at the time.

 ##Importing the library